halim-abz/netwitness-labs/05-ai-llm/netwitness-mcp-server/README.md

 ---

 ### **Section 2:** Application Configuration (Optional/Examples)
-This section goes through sample configurations for some common applications.
+This section goes through sample configurations for some common applications to use the MCP server.

 #### A. Configure Claude Desktop (Local)
 To connect the Claude application to the running MCP Server when both are running on the same host.